 Our oldest, Corey, graduated from Washington University in St. Louis and earned an M.Ed. from UC-Colorado Springs where he is the women’s distance running and track and field coach.
 He is married to his high school sweetheart, Lavenna, a third-grade teacher and former professional marathoner.

 They are the parents of the newest addition to our family.
 Meet our beautiful grandson, Calvin Carlyle Kubatzky.
-He may be too young to vote and live out of state, but my littlest supporter believes his Gran would make a great Justice of the Peace!
+He may be too young to vote and lives out of state, but my littlest supporter believes his Gran would make a great Justice of the Peace!